 A Life with Autism by Rebekah Gillian

-This week we have a guest feature by Rebekah Gillian.
+This week, Redbank House have a guest feature by Rebekah Gillian.
 Rebekah is a blogger who writes about her experiences with autism, her interests, and hobbies.
 We asked Rebekah some questions, to give us an insight to what her life with autism is like.

 At what age were you diagnosed with autism and how did you find out?

 I found out I was autistic at 17-years-old.
 This was after going through the same assessment process any child or teenager in my local authority has to go through.
 It was suggested as something I might have from around 12-years-old.
 Though I didn’t allow myself to believe it until I was sat in the room.
 The woman who told me actually said I showed ‘classic traits’, which surprised me considering my age at the time of diagnosis.

 Since your diagnosis, is autism what you ever thought it was?

 No. I think my views of autism prior to my own diagnosis were very stereotypical.
 This was based on the limited experience I had of the condition.
 After my diagnosis, however, I was committed to researching it.
 And I’ve since discovered that it’s a lot more complex than I once thought.
 I also thought it was a very negative disability.
 But I’ve since learnt that’s not the case, even if at times, it can be frustrating.

 Do you feel that you received the right support?